-Chapter 17 Troubleshooting
+Chapter 18 Troubleshooting

-- 1. If the oscilloscope does not start up at power on, please follow steps below: - Check the power cord to verify whether it has been connected properly and whether the power supply is normal; - Check the power on/off buttons to ensure it has been pushed, and if you are using battery, check whether the battery is in good condition; - Restart the oscilloscope after the checks above; - Contact Micsig if the problem persists, and we will provide service to you. - 2.
+- 1. If the oscilloscope does not start up at power on, please follow steps below: - Check the power cord to verify whether it has been connected properly and whether the power supply is normal; - Check the power on/off buttons to ensure it has been pushed, and if you are using battery, check whether the battery is in good condition; - Check the Power-off lock on the side of oscilloscope; - Contact Micsig if the problem persists, and we will provide service to you. - 2.
 If acquired waveforms do not display on the screen when the signal source is connected, please follow the steps below: - Check whether the probe is connected correctly in the BNC socket; - Check whether the probe is connected correctly in the signal source;